 Microsoft finally got around to "patching" this vulnerability with MS14-025; however, merely applying the patch will not fix the issue.
 This is because so many organizations utilize the GPP method for managing Local Administrator passwords that Microsoft didn't want to negatively affect business operations for its customers.
 Instead, the patch takes the following approach: current policies are restricted to the "delete" operation only and the ability to deploy new policies has been removed.
 This does nothing for any policies that are currently in place and sitting out on SYSVOL, however.
 As a result, many organizations remain vulnerable.

-Two PowerShell scripts are available from Microsoft to assist customers in moving away from GPP to set Local Administrator credentials and can be found here.
+Two PowerShell scripts are available from Microsoft to assist customers in moving away from GPP to set Local Administrator credentials.
 The first script, Get-SettingsWithCPassword.ps1, will clean up all instances of Groups.xml files that contain password information.
 The second script, Invoke-PasswordRoll.ps1, is Microsoft's new solution for Local Administrator account management.
 Local passwords are randomly set and then stored in a password-protected CSV file.
 The same script can be utilized to decrypt the password later.

 While this new solution effectively breaks lateral movement with Local Administrator accounts (even if someone were to uncover the password for one machine's account, it could not be used to authenticate elsewhere); I can't help but feel that Domain Administrators hate this solution.
 The whole reason to use GPP to deploy a standardized password is to simplify administration of machines and many Domain Administrators may feel like their workload has increased with a very inelegant solution.